GoogleChrome/web.dev/src/site/content/en/blog/web-otp/index.md

 The message must adhere to the following formatting:

+* The message begins with (optional) human-readable text leaving the last line for the URL and the OTP.
 * The host part of the URL of the website that invoked the API must be preceded by `@`.
 * The URL must contain a pound sign ('`#`') followed by the OTP.
-* Optionally, the message may contain additional text for the user.

 For example: